Tecnativa/docker-whitelist/README.md

 Enables changing the healthcheck command for servers that do not support `HELP` (e.g. for [MailHog](https://github.com/mailhog/MailHog) you can use `QUIT`)

+### `SMTP_HEALTHCHECK_TIMEOUT_MS`

+Default: `2000`

+Timeout in milliseconds for smtp healthcheck.
+This is used as a timeout for connecting and receiving an answer.
+You may end up with twice the time spend.

 ### `UDP_ANSWERS`